 Domestic Violence FAQ

-The following are answers to the more frequently asked questions about domestic violence.
+The following are answers to frequently asked questions about domestic violence:

 Q: What is domestic violence?

-A: Domestic violence or family violence is a pattern of abusive behavior in a relationship that is used by one partner to exert control over another intimate partner.
+A: Domestic violence, or family violence, can occur in a single incident.
+However, domestic violence usually takes place in a pattern of abusive behavior in a relationship.
+It is most often used by one intimate partner to exert control over another intimate partner.
+State definitions of domestic violence and who represents a qualifying household member may vary.
+Therefore, a qualifying household member may include a current or former spouse, current or former live-in partner, sibling, child, or other relative.
 Domestic violence can take many forms, including:

 - Sexual abuse

 - Stalking (in person, unwanted phone calls, harassment)

 Q: What can I do to stop an abuser?